Uncertainty Hangs Over Russias Account Of Plane Crash - UrduPoint

 On Thursday, Ukraine's SBU security service announced it had opened a criminal probe into the downing, specifically into "violations of the laws and customs of war".

-Russia's Investigative Committee, which probes major crimes, later said it had opened a "terrorism" probe into the crash, saying the plane was downed by a "missile from the territory of Ukraine".

-"Fragmented remains of people were found, as well as the flight recorders of the aircraft, which were sent for decoding," it said.

-Ukraine's rights Ombudsman Dmytro Lubinets called for the United Nations and the International Committee of the Red Cross (ICRC) to be allowed to inspect the crash site.
+And Ukraine's rights Ombudsman Dmytro Lubinets called Thursday for the United Nations and the International Committee of the Red Cross (ICRC) to be allowed to inspect the crash site.

-The ICRC did not respond to Kyiv's request, but it described the reports of the crash as "worrisome" in a statement to AFP.
+The ICRC did not respond to Kyiv's call, but it described the reports of the crash as "worrisome", in a statement to AFP.

-"We will not make any comments or speculations at this stage, until facts are established," it said
+"We will not make any comments or speculations at this stage, until facts are established," it added.

 Ukraine's military intelligence said it had no "comprehensive information" detailing who was on the flight.